 - The right to treatment in the most natural, age‐appropriate and least-restrictive environment possible.

 - The right to be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience or retaliation.

 - The right to refuse treatment.

 - The right to request and receive a copy of your medical record, subject to therapeutic privilege, and to request that the medical record be amended or corrected.
-If the doctor or therapist determines that this would be detrimental to your physical well‐being, you can request that the information be sent to a physician or professional of your choice.
+If the doctor or therapist determines that this would be detrimental to your physical or mental well‐being, you can request that the information be sent to a physician or professional of your choice.

 - If you disagree with what is written in your medical records, you have the right to write a statement to be placed in your file.
 However, the original notes will also stay in the record until the statute of limitations ends according to the MH/DD/SA retention schedule (11 years for adults, 12 years after a minor reaches the age of 18, 15 years for DUI records).

 - The right to a second opinion from a qualified health care professional within the network, or Alliance will arrange for the enrollee to obtain one outside the network, at no cost to the enrollee.